Witteberg

 The Witteberg Series (340-375 Ma) consists of clastic, shoreline deposits of shales, sandstones, and quartzites, and lies below the plant-bearing and glacial beds of the Lower Karoo System.
 The Witteberg Series has yielded fossil fragments of Lepidodendron-like plants and large numbers of the ichnogenus known as Spirophyton.

 The upper part of the series is also rich in palaeoniscoid fauna.
-In 1969, Brian G. Gardiner FLS, Professor of Palaeontology at King's College, described 7 new genera and species from here – Australichthys longidorsalis, Aestuarichthys fulcratus, Willomorichthys striatulus, Sundayichthys elegantulus, Dwykia analensis, Adroichthys tuberculatus and Soetendalichthys cromptoni.
-Two new families were also added to the fauna, the Willomorichthyidae and the Dwykiidae.
+In 1969, Brian G. Gardiner PPLS, former professor of palaeontology at King's College, described 7 new genera and species of ray-finned fish from here – Australichthys longidorsalis, Aestuarichthys fulcratus, Willomorichthys striatulus, Sundayichthys elegantulus, Dwykia analensis, Adroichthys tuberculatus and Soetendalichthys cromptoni (=Aestuarichthys fulcratus).
+Two new families were also erected, the Willomorichthyidae and the Dwykiidae.

 The Witteberge range in the Eastern Free State on the north-west corner of Lesotho is an unrelated mountain.
 'Witteberg' (white mountain) is a common name in South Africa for any mountain lofty enough to show snowfall during winter.